isomerpages/moe-oasispri/_our-distinctiveness/Learning for Life Programme.md

 <br>
 <img src="/images/cce_photo13b.PNG" style="width:100%">

-**P4 Prefects Changemaker Project - Teachers’ Day eConcert**
+##### **P4 Prefects Changemaker Project - Teachers’ Day Concert**

-Our P4 prefects exhibited their critical and creative thinking skills as they took charge of the Teachers’ Day Virtual Concert to show gratitude to their teachers.
-They took ownership to create their e-concert videos collaboratively in their respective teams as they sharpened their leadership skills along the project.
-They showcased innovative mindsets to present creative performances and activities, especially when they do not have a physical stage to perform on.
+Our P4 prefects exhibited their critical and creative thinking skills as they took charge of the Teachers’ Day Concert to show gratitude to their teachers.
+They took ownership to create their concert items collaboratively in their respective teams as they sharpened their leadership skills along the project.
+They showcased innovative mindsets to present creative performances.
 The project encouraged planning and decision-making as a team.
-Despite limited resources and time, the P4 prefects were able to put up an amazing e-Concert video successfully to celebrate the joyous day!
+Despite limited resources and time, the P4 prefects were able to put up an amazing concert successfully to celebrate the joyous day!

 ![](/images/LLP10.png)